 Diagonally fold the bottom right corner.
 The right corner should touch the left edge.

-Fold the corner of the top right flap to the right.
+Fold the corner of the bottom right flap to the right.
 See the sample image above for guide.

 Repeat on the left side and diagonally fold the bottom left corner like what we did in the previous step.

 Fold the same bottom left flap from the previous step to the left.